The Terror (1928 film): Plot

-Eventually, the famed Scotland Yard detective Superintendent Hallick (Joseph W. Girard) arrives.
+Eventually, the famed Scotland Yard detective Superintendent Hallick arrives.
 He identifies Joe Connors, who had also turned up at Monkshall, and insists the real danger is still at large.

 Fane, revealing himself to be Bradley of Scotland Yard, orchestrates a trap using Soapy's corpse as bait.
 When the killer returns, Fane narrowly avoids being murdered and chases the figure—who abducts Olga—into a secret chamber beneath the house.

 In a climactic confrontation, Fane battles the masked assailant near a pit lined with knives.
 Just as Fane is nearly pushed in, Hallick and the others break through a panel and shoot the attacker, who falls to his death.
 He is revealed to be O'Shea, alias Goodman, The Terror himself.

 With the threat eliminated, the missing bank loot is recovered in the underground lair.
 Dr. Redmayne confesses he had been coerced by O’Shea, who had posed as his benefactor and manipulated him through threats and fear—including pressuring him into forcing Olga's engagement.
 Redmayne admits he once attempted to kill Goodman to protect his daughter.

 As the dust settles, Olga and Fane (now revealed as a true Scotland Yard man) are seen beginning a romance, with the horrors of Monkshall behind them.